 The Fishes moved briefly back to Rochester, where Fish, his daughter Catherine, and her husband all fell under the spell of the fraudulent Fox Sisters, taken in by their acts of apparent “mediumship,”which actually relied on the young women's ability to pop their toe joints against the floor, producing supposed "spirit rappings."
 The Fish and Stebbins families were among the Sisters' earliest adherents.
 Soon the Fox Sisters' fame spread worldwide and launched the Spiritualist movement.

 In 1848, the Fishes returned to Farmington, where a new meeting of Congregational Friends had been organized.
 This group had a strong reform orientation, and the entire Fish family worked for causes including suffrage for women and African Americans, temperance, and fairer treatment of Native American tribes.
 A pacifist, Benjamin was fined and imprisoned for refusing to train for the militia.
-His daughter Catherine attended the 1848 Woman’s Rights Convention (nineteenth-century practice was to use the singular, woman's; later practice was to use the plural, women's) in Seneca Falls and signed the famous Declaration of Sentiments adopted by that convention.
+His daughter Catherine attended the 1848 Woman’s Rights Convention in Seneca Falls.
+(Nineteenth-century practice was to use the singular, woman's, when referring to women as a class; later practice was to use the plural, women's.)
+There, she signed the famous Declaration of Sentiments adopted by that convention.